Kyla Awes, DC

 Dr. Kyla initially became interested in chiropractic while riding horses in California.
 One of the horse trainers that she worked for regularly brought in an equine chiropractor to treat the horses in training.
-Dr. Kyla was amazed at how well the horses responded to the chiropractic care.
+Kyla was amazed at how well the horses responded.
 Not only did they perform better but they were also happier, more comfortable and more willing to work after being adjusted.

 After experiencing the profound effects of chiropractic care in both the horses she rode and herself, she decided to pursue a chiropractic career.
 Dr. Kyla attended Northwestern Health Sciences University in Bloomington, MN where she completed her Bachelor of Science degree as well as Doctorate of Chiropractic degree with honors in 2006.
-She completed her animal chiropractic training at Options for Animals School of Animal Chiropractic in Wellsville, Kansas.
-She is certified by the IVCA (International Veterinary Chiropractic Association) and registered with the Minnesota Board of Chiropractic Examiners to practice as an Animal Chiropractor.
+She completed her animal chiropractic training at Options for Animals College of Animal Chiropractic in Wellsville, Kansas.
+She is certified by the IVCA (International Veterinary Chiropractic Association), the AVCA (American Veterinary Chiropractic Association) and is registered with the Minnesota Board of Chiropractic Examiners to practice as an Animal Chiropractor.
 Dr. Kyla has also completed the Equine Rehabilitation Therapy Program at the Animal Rehab Institute in Loxahatchee, FL as well as training in equine massage therapy through Equinology.